ViktorStehle/finance/README.md

 # finance
-A website to simulate buying and selling of stock.

 A web app via which you can manage portfolios of stocks.
 Not only will this tool allow you to check real stocks’ actual prices and portfolios’ values, it will also let you simulate buying and selling stocks by querying IEX for stocks’ prices.